HomeDev GuideRecipesAPI Reference

 Warning

 CMS 13 enforces strict validation on tab identifiers.
-Tab Name values must be alphanumeric only.
-Spaces, hyphens, underscores, and all other special characters are not permitted.
-Names that do not conform to this rule will fail validation and prevent the tab from being registered.
+Tab Name values must start with a letter and contain only letters, digits, and underscores.
+Spaces, hyphens, and other special characters are not permitted.
+Names must be at least 2 characters.
+Names that do not conform to this rule fail validation and prevent the tab from being registered.

 [TabDefinition]